Skip to main content

 Musica Viva Australia

 What’s in a name?
 Trio Isimsiz’s name comes from the Turkish for ‘without name’ or ‘anonymous’.
-In other words, for Trio Isimsiz, it is all about the music.
+In other words, for Trio Isimsiz it is all about the music.

 Three outstanding musicians, three individual voices, one ensemble.

-‘a piano trio that already has that vital combination of unanimity of ensemble and musicianship, plus plenty of individual character and vitality’ - BBC Radio 3
+"A piano trio that already has that vital combination of unanimity of ensemble and musicianship, plus plenty of individual character and vitality."

 Acknowledgment of Country